 As far as my core, she mentioned doing exercises that pull your core in rather than push it out, which means doing ab exercises correctly.
 I’ve been hesitant to do any sort of abs without being checked out, so I may gradually start to add in some light ab exercises now.

-She said I’m fine to keep exercising, but a slow progression is smart.
+She said I’m fine to keep exercising, but a slow progression is smart (my self care for running mentality)!
 That’s what I’ve been doing for running, and I plan to share that experience soon.

-All in all, I’m SO glad I saw her.
+All in all, I’m SO glad I saw her as I train for my first half marathon postpartum.
 It was completely worth the money and visit, I just hope I can remember everything I learned and properly apply it to exercise!
 I can’t wait to get back to real running again but I know this slow progression is totally worth it.

 Has anyone ever seen a pelvic floor specialist?